Does Medicare Cover Medical Alert Systems?

-- As of 2023, Original Medicare (Parts A and B) will not cover the cost of Life Alert or other medical alert systems.
+- Original Medicare (Parts A and B) will not cover the cost of a medical alert system.

-- Medical alert systems are not considered durable medical equipment (DME) and are, therefore, not eligible for coverage.
+- Medical alert systems are generally not treated as Medicare-covered durable medical equipment (DME), so Original Medicare does not pay for them.

-- In some cases, Medicare Advantage plans, a private alternative to Medicare, will offer partial or full coverage for a medical alert system.
+- Medicare Advantage plans are Medicare-approved private plans, and some may offer partial or full coverage or discounts for a medical alert system as an extra benefit.

-Pro Tip: While Medicare likely won’t cover Life Alert, there are other systems that cost as low as $20 per month.
+Pro Tip: Original Medicare likely won’t cover a medical alert system, but there are some that cost as little as $25 per month.
 To learn more about these affordable systems, read our guide to this year’s best medical alert systems.

-In the vast majority of cases, Medicare will not cover medical alert systems, including Life Alert.
+In the vast majority of cases, Medicare will not cover medical alert systems.

-Medicare Part A (Hospital Insurance) covers inpatient care in hospitals, skilled nursing facility care, hospice care, and home health care.
-None of this is applicable to medical alert systems.
+Medicare Part A (hospital insurance) covers inpatient care in hospitals, skilled nursing facility care, hospice care and home health care.
+None of that is applicable to medical alert systems.

 Medicare Advantage Coverage of Medical Alert Systems

-While Original Medicare will not cover Life Alert or other medical alert systems, some Medicare Advantage plans may cover part or all of the costs.
+Original Medicare generally does not cover medical alert systems, but some Medicare Advantage plans may cover part of the cost, the full cost, or a discount through an extra benefit.

 - Dental coverage